bobrecio/mashpodder-mod/README.md

 2. parse_rss.xsl
 3. mp.conf

-Additionally, when you the .m3u is created it is named the same as the podcast directory.
+Additionally, when the .m3u is created it is named the same as the podcast directory.

 ### Usage...
 The same as the MashPodder instructions.